lcostantini/accountant_duck/Readme.md

 # A brief history

 # Description
-Accountant duck is a simple app to register and track all the monetary movements that you perform.
+Accountant duck is a simple API to register and track all the monetary movements that you perform.
 The app let you register deposits or extractions of money and shows what remains of total cash after operations.